ctSkennerton/BioSQL-Extensions/README.rst

 Output formats
 ^^^^^^^^^^^^^^

-There are currently five supported output formats: genbank, fasta, feat-prot, feat-nucl, csv.
-Genbank outputs a genbank formatted file for the sequence records, these are likely contigs or whole chromosomes.
+The currently supported output formats are:

+1. gb (Genbank), outputs a genbank formatted file for the sequence records, these are likely contigs or whole chromosomes.
-Fasta outputs the sequence information in fasta format. feat-prot and feat-nucl output the sequence features, like protein sequences, tRNAs, rRNAs. feat-prot outputs the translated features, so by default will only output the proteins. feat-nucl will output untranslated features and by default outputs the proteins, tRNAs and rRNAs.
-The csv format will output the annotations for all of the features.
+2. fasta, outputs the sequence information in fasta format.
+3. feat-prot, outputs the translated sequence features (i.e. proteins/CDS)
+4. feat-nucl, outputs sequence features untranslated (i.e. proteins/CDS, tRNA, rRNA)
+5. csv, output the annotations for all of the features.

 Filtering on taxonomy
 ^^^^^^^^^^^^^^^^^^^^^